KeesCBakker/hubot-command-mapper/README.md

 _Why?_ Writing regular expressions for commands is hard.
 You have to spend some time to prevent some expressions from colliding with others.
 Now the mapper takes care of that problem.

 ## Installation
-Install the command mapper like this: `npm install hubot-command-mapper -save`
+Install the command mapper like this: `npm install hubot-command-mapper --save`

 ## A simple example
 Let's define the _clear screen_ command by replying with 48 space-lines: